 - Refuel your children with snacks – Replenish your children’s energy levels with nutritional snacks to boost their brainpower and improve their concentration.
 Nutrition expert, Paediatric Dietitian, Viv Sullivan says don’t forget to include “Omega 3s and healthy fats, nuts and seeds are great”.
 These types of snacks include celery sticks, edamame, cereal with soy milk, trail mix with added walnuts, smoked salmon, salmon jerky or a couple of spoonfuls of ground flax seeds mixed into a smoothie.

-- Experiment with Video lectures from course providers like Khan’s Academy or Youtube – Research by the University of Queensland has shown the pedological (related to teaching) benefits of video and digital interactive media can increase student motivation, enhance the learning experience and achieve higher marks.
+- Experiment with Video lectures from course providers like Khan’s Academy or Youtube – Research has shown the pedological (related to teaching) benefits of video and digital interactive media can increase student motivation, enhance the learning experience and achieve higher marks.

 If you’re really struggling with homeschooling check out the Bossy Mummy’s blog, where the fabulous Laura Furiosi mother of three, wrote a great article on “School Term 2 & Working From Home” read the insightful article here.